 (See Sub-Atomic Particles for more information.)

-Sub-atomic particles have a positive (+) electrical charge, a negative (−) electrical charge, or no electrical charge at all.
-For example, a proton has a positive electrical charge, an electron has a negative electrical charge, and a neutron is neutral and has no electrical charge.
+Sub-atomic particles have a positive (+) electric charge, a negative (−) electric charge, or no electric charge at all.
+For example, a proton has a positive electric charge, an electron has a negative electric charge, and a neutron is neutral and has no electric charge.

 An atom typically has the same number of negative charged electrons as positive charged protons, so its total charge is neutral.
 But if the atom loses some electrons, it will have more positive charges than negative charges and is called a positive ion.
 Likewise, if the atom gains an excess of electrons, it is called a negative ion.